Faculty Biography | Jennifer Jewiss

 204B Mann Hall

 Dr. Jewiss specializes in qualitative research and collaborative approaches to program evaluation.
 She has conducted numerous evaluations of human service, environmental, education, and health initiatives supported through federal, state, and foundation funding.
 Her work often informs the development of new programs and the improvement of existing programs.
-Several recent projects have been conducted in partnership with the Conservation Study Institute of the National Park Service.
+Several recent projects have been conducted in partnership with the National Park Service Stewardship Institute.
 Dr. Jewiss has taught a graduate course on program evaluation, as well as a seminar exploring different perspectives on poverty and how organizational leaders can better serve those living in poverty.
-Dr. Jewiss regularly presents at the American Evaluation Association's (AEA) national conferences where she serves as co-chair of AEA's Qualitative Methods group.
-In addition, she is currently co-editing a book for Jossey-Bass/Wiley, which is tentatively titled, Qualitative Inquiry in Evaluation Practice.
+Dr. Jewiss regularly presents at the American Evaluation Association's (AEA) national conferences where she serves as co-chair of AEA's Qualitative Methods Topical Interest Group.
+In addition, she recently co-edited a book titled, Qualitative Inquiry in Evaluation: From Theory to Practice (Jossey-Bass, 2014).

 Areas of Expertise: